apollomatheus/proposal/README.md

 Simple governance proposal listing for client side web app.

+# Mobile Note

+Not working as expected so far.

 # Setup

 To install make sure you have **nodejs >= 4.0**